 What Do You Like the Least?

 Looking at the figures in the next chart tell me that over 35% of you are generating six figures in revenue a year with another 10% at six figures for a single month.
-Still, just over half of you are just starting to find some traction as Amazon sellers.
+23% of you are just starting your Amazon selling journey.

 In An Average Month, What is Your TOTAL Amazon Revenue?